Kit and replica cars of New Zealand: Amero

 Gordon Hook began making fibreglass bodied cars in 1974 while working as foreman of a fibreglass manufacturing company.
 His father had been an A grade motor mechanic which had sparked his interest and mechanical ability.
 His first car was called the Amero 2+2 which was smaller than but had similar styling to the Ford Capri.
 It is rumoured that this car was first made by an Air New Zealand employee and the body extensively modified by Hook when he acquired it.
 Hook then went on to make another three of these car bodies between 1974 and 1977.

 After this Hook began making fibreglass replacement panels for Australian made Holdens and Fords.
 In 1979 he obtained a burnt out C3 Corvette, while in the United States.
 Using this he created his own chassis and fibreglass body panels.
 Holden HQs were used as the donor car for mechanical parts and wiring.
 Trim and lights were imported from the United States.
 The replica C3 Corvette was made between 1983 and 1995.
 In all 25 kits were made with three versions: roadster, fastback, and T-Top.
 Hooks final car in this series, a replica Greenwood Corvette, only progressed as far as a prototype.

 Between 1993 and 1995 Hook began development of a new car the Amero California.
 Based around spy photos of the upcoming Chevrolet Camaro, the prototype was completed in mid-1993.
-Unfortunately no orders eventuated and the Hook left New Zealand in 1995 to live in Australia.
+Unfortunately no orders eventuated and Hook left New Zealand for Australia in 1995.
 The moulds and jigs were sold and no further cars made.